Pile It On

 “Won’t shrink, pull out of shape or pill; lightweight, quick drying, very warm, ideal for layering.”
 This description appeared alongside Patagonia’s Synchilla fleece in the late ’80s.
 Today, fleece is taken for granted — it’s commonplace, a noun that refers to both material and article of clothing.
 But for its prevalence, fleece is surprisingly young.
 The synthetic polyester fabric was introduced in 1981 as the result of a collaboration between Massachusetts-based Malden Mills, now known as Polartec, and Patagonia.

 Fleece didn’t emerge fully formed, though.
 Patagonia’s earliest experiments were made with a bulky pile that often pilled.
-It wasn’t until 1985 that Patagonia and Malden Mills landed on Synchilla, the double-faced, non-pilling fabric introduced in the Snap-T pullover, a perennial staple in Patagonia’s collection to this day.
+It wasn’t until 1985 that Patagonia and Malden Mills landed on Synchilla, the double-faced, non-pilling fabric introduced in the Snap-T pullover, a staple in Patagonia’s collection to this day.
 It took less than a decade for Synchilla to catch on as brand-name fleece, and despite Patagonia’s efforts to market this new type of apparel as technical mountain wear, it flowed into the everyday and fashion domains, too.

 Mainstay outdoor companies like Patagonia and Rab have recognized and capitalized on the trend with the throwback positioned as the main draw, but pile fleece can be technical too.
-Burton used it as the foundational material in its new Minturn fleece, a functional layer designed for snowboarding, and won Polartec’s Apex Award for fabric innovation.
-“We selected the Polartec sherpa fleece because it provides warmth and a unique look, but it’s still breathable and functional,” says Charlie VanDerlip, Sr. Global Product Line Merchandiser at the Burton.
+Burton used it as the foundational material in its Minturn fleece, a functional layer designed for snowboarding, and won Polartec’s Apex Award for fabric innovation.
+“We selected the Polartec sherpa fleece because it provides warmth and a unique look, but it’s still breathable and functional,” says Charlie VanDerlip, Senior Global Merchandiser at Burton.
 “Sherpa has historically come and gone with trend, but recently it seems to have become more of a staple.
 If you use a high-quality sherpa fleece, it will hold up over time, and perform really well as a mid-layer for warmth.”